Project Information

 Delivery of the Integrated Transport Strategy

-Feedback received in stage 2 will be considered when finalising the Integrated Transport Strategy.
-The final strategy will then be presented to Council for endorsement.
+Feedback received in stage 2 was considered when finalising the Integrated Transport Strategy.
+The final strategy was then be presented to Council for endorsement.